 .

-and a storage in the variable$storage
+and a storage instance in the$storage

 use Nette\Caching\Cache;$storage = /* ... */; // instance of Nette\Caching\Storage